-2.4 Local counsel - If the law practice of an attorney practicing before the court is not located in proximity to the place where court is held, the court may -- in its discretion -- require the attorney to designate local counsel.
-To require local counsel, the court must enter an order articulating the reasons local counsel is required.

-2.5 Appearance of counsel - Unless the court orders otherwise, an attorney is deemed an attorney of record by:

-- (a) appearing in court on behalf of a party; - (b) filing an entry of appearance; - (c) signing a pleading, motion or other paper as attorney for a party; or - (d) listing his or her name as an attorney -- other than of counsel -- on a pleading, motion, or other paper.
+- 2.4 Local counsel If the law practice of an attorney practicing before the court is not located in proximity to the place where court is held, the court may-in its discretion-require the attorney to designate local counsel.
+To require local counsel, the court must enter an order articulating the reasons local counsel is required. - 2.5 Appearance of counsel Unless the court orders otherwise, an attorney is deemed an attorney of record by: - (a) appearing in court on behalf of a party; - (b) filing an entry of appearance; or - (c) signing a pleading, motion or other paper as attorney for a party.